 But the bright lights and the big city can also be daunting.
-For this reason, many entrepreneurs feel that to succeed in the Emirates, you must possess substantial startup capital.
+For this reason, many entrepreneurs feel that to succeed in here in Dubai, you must possess substantial startup capital.
 This could not be further from the truth.

 Dubai is the home of low cost business setup.
-In fact, the cost of business setup in Dubai is lower than in many other major global cities, thanks to the lack of corporate and personal income tax and highly accommodating business regulation.
+In fact, the cost of business setup here is lower than in many other major global cities, thanks to the lack of corporate and personal income tax and highly accommodating business regulation.

-Set up in a free zone and the cost of business setup falls even further.
+Set up in a free zone and the business setup cost falls even further.
 However, whichever setup your choose, registering a company in Dubai is so easy that it can be completed in just a few simple steps.

 How to start a business in Dubai with little or no money

-The factor that perhaps has the largest bearing on the cost of setting up a company in the UAE is whether you choose a free zone or mainland setup.
+The factor that perhaps has the largest bearing on the cost of setting up a company in Dubai is whether you choose a free zone or mainland setup.